rolandmueller/bigdata/streamlit.md

 2. For each CSV, transform the dataframe into a so called "tidy data format" (see e.g. https://en.wikipedia.org/wiki/Tidy_data).
 Each dataframe then should have only three columns: (1) country, (2) year, (3) the KPI (that means either a) life expectancy, b) population, or 3) GNI per capita)
 4. You have to merge all three CVS.
 Merge the three dataframe into one dataframe, that just has 5 columns (country, year and all three KPIs from the three dataframes)

-The data loading and preprocessing should be cached. https://docs.streamlit.io/library/api-reference/performance/st.cache_data
+The data loading and preprocessing should be cached. https://docs.streamlit.io/develop/api-reference/caching-and-state/st.cache_data

 ### Streamlit Docs

 Based on the requirements, create a Streamlit App

-You can find more about Streamlit in this sources:
+You can find more about Streamlit in these sources:
 - https://docs.streamlit.io/
 - https://docs.streamlit.io/library/api-reference
 - https://calmcode.io/streamlit/hello-world.html